JieyuWu/ToyotaMod/FAQ.md

 ### How to a Change a Specific Release?

 > See the instructions for how to [checkout a specific release](https://github.com/commaai/openpilot/wiki/Update-Modify-openpilot#how-to-checkout-a-specific-release).

+### When are my videos uploaded to the cloud?
+> With comma prime, low quality videos and condensed logs are uploaded constantly, but at a maximum rate of 512kbps.
+When your device connects to wifi and the vehicle is stopped, it will upload the full logs and high quality videos.

 ### Where are my videos stored?
 How can I stitch the segments together?